FedMG/e-commerce-monolithic-tsx-node-mgdb/server/README.md

 [1]: https://www.youtube.com/watch?v=qwfE7fSVaZM

+## URL and Endpoints

+The server is already up in `https://e-commerce-store-api.onrender.com/`

+### The endpoints currently available are:
+1. `api/v1/auth` to get user authentication and access into products.
+2. `api/v1/products` to get a list of products.

 ## How to use?

+### Get user authentication

-0. Go to the page `...`.
+1. Go to the `URL` + `api/v1/auth` endpoint.
+2. Add `/register` route to register as a new user or add `\login` route to get user authentication and access in products endpoint.

+___
+NOTE: For now you can get authentication only from an API testing as Postman.
+___

+### Go to products endpoint

-1. add the `api/v1/products` path.
+0. Go to the `URL` + `api/v1/products` endpoint.
-2. You can add the nexts queries properties to get the query results: `brand, category, sort, fields, numFilter, page, limit`
+1. You can add the nexts queries properties to get the query results: `brand, category, sort, fields, numFilter, page, limit`